Bloodhound Unleashed: Particle-based Substructure Tracking for Cosmological Simulations: Bloodhound

 \subsubsection{Separating ``halo'' particles from stripped particles}

-As a subhalo evolves within the host system, its particles in the shallow regions of its self-gravitational potential are stripped away due to the tidal forces of the host system.
+As a subhalo evolves within the host system, particles in the shallow regions of its self-gravitational potential are stripped away due to the tidal forces of the host system.
 Over time, as the subhalo becomes significantly stripped, the stripped population can greatly outnumber the remaining subhalo particles, complicating the computation of the subhalo's internal properties.
-Therefore, to accurately identify the subhalo and its boundaries and to compute its properties, it is crucial to separate these stripped particles from the particles that constitute the subhalo.
+To accurately identify the subhalo and its boundaries and to compute its properties, it is therefore crucial to separate these stripped particles from the particles that remain gravitationally bound to the subhalo.

 Directly computing the binding energy of individual particles at each snapshot and then comparing it to the escape energy of the subhalo could accurately distinguish between bound and stripped particles, but is computationally challenging.
 As an alternative strategy that balances computational efficiency with accuracy, we identify a boundary between bound `(sub)halo' particles and stripped particles when computing subhalo properties at each tracked snapshot as follows.
-We compute the density profile of the subhalo, $\rho(r)$, and pinpoint the radial distance from the centre of the subhalo at which the slope of the differential mass profile $\rho(r) \times r^2$ first changes from negative to positive.
-This minimum point, \subtext{R}{trunc}, serves as a reliable indicator of the edge of a subhalo without requiring expensive binding energy calculations at each snapshot.